The Conquest of LinkedIn – Your Network

 So, link.
 Indiscriminately?
 Not exactly.
 Avoid known spammers.
 And, if someone you’ve linked to turns out to be a spammer, drop and report them.
 You don’t need to be tarred by that.

 What’s a LION?
 It’s a LinkedIn Open Networker.
-This will signal to people that you are open to networking with anyone but a spammer.
-Too many invitations?
-Just leave whichever LION group you’d joined.
-You can always rejoin later.
+This used to signal to people that you were open to networking with anyone but a spammer.
+However, it’s become a kind of shorthand for spamming these days.
+This doesn’t mean you can’t open yourself to connections.

 Targeting Connections at Target Companies